ducanhnguyen/hidden-markov-model/README.md

 - Expectation: The probability of test 2 and 3 should be very high.
 The probability of test 1, 4, 5 should be very low.
 The probability of test 4 should be higher than that of test 5.

-- Real result: The result is the same as what we are expected.
+- Real result: The result is the same as what we expected.

 | id | Test | Probability | Log probability |
 |  -------------  | ------------- | ------------- | ------------- |